ivardesign/viva-la-vue-workshop/README.md

 ```

-Note the syntax:
+#### Note the Syntax:
++ **IF** you get errors, check for the following...
-  a. camelCase (casing matters, begin with lowercase)
+  1. camelCase (casing matters, begin with lowercase)
-  b. comma after firstName
+  2. comma after firstName
     + Many beginner will miss this and get error
     + errors “are not bad” they are merely guiding you that you have to fix something
-  c. the values like lastName value ‘Harris’ is in quotes (single or double quotes are fine).
+  #. the values like lastName value ‘Harris’ is in quotes (single or double quotes are fine).